ATL

 Keaton Wallace

-Wallace produces at an below average rate for a 10-minute workload.
+Wallace produces at an poor rate for a 10-minute workload.

 Every stat, every credit, every cost — per game average